carlmontemayor/ALG-Coding-Challenge/README.md

 Once finished, there is a unittesting.log file that can be opened to check functionality.

 ## Note on running
-The program and thee uunittests run as is after cloning the repository, however, there may be some problems that occur that have to do with how the HTML/CSS elements are rendered.
+The program and the unittests run as is after cloning the repository, however, there may be some problems that occur that have to do with how the HTML/CSS elements are rendered.
 Just to ensure, the program should be ran at least twice to make sure this isn't the case.